Danixar/CoffeeShop/README.md

 CMPT 353 - November 2020

+PartD is the only interesting part of this - partA is extremely rudimentary

 ## Coffee Shop Full Stack App

 PartA is the version using incredibly basic HTML/JavaScript, Node Javascript, and MySQL for the client, server, and database, respectively.